ozaner/ozaner.github.io/_posts/computer-science/00-0-0-breast-cancer-classification.md

 <!-- *The meaning of these values is irrelevant to our purpose.
 All we need to know is that we can use these $10\times3=30$ values to predict whether the given breast cancer sample is malignant or benign.* -->

-All the training examples are stored on a CSV (Comma Separated Value) file called `wdbc.data`, so our first job is to import the file into our program:
+All the training examples are stored in a CSV (Comma Separated Value) file called `wdbc.data`, so our first job is to import the file into our program:

 ~~~ python
 import os #Used for finding file path